 ‘If you could but see when they will be held over the (Hell) Fire!
 They will say: “Would that we were sent back (to the world)!
 Then we would not deny the Ayat [signs] of our Lord, and we would be of the believers!”
 No, it has become manifest to them what they had been concealing before.
 But if they were returned, they would certainly revert to that which they were forbidden.
 And indeed they are liars.’
 (Quran 6:27-28).

-In the afterlife, those who recognised God in their lives (showing their true colours), would be given eternal paradise (as a reward) and also because they would continue to be grateful in paradise, as they were in their life.
-But those in hell, because they only turn to God when it suits them, they will therefore be kept perpetually in Hell begging God to leave it – because that is the only place they would ever turn to Him.
+In the afterlife, those who recognised God in their lives (showing their true colours), would be given eternal paradise (as a reward) and they would continue to be grateful in paradise, as they were in their life.
+But those in hell, because they only turn to God when it suits them, they will, therefore, be kept perpetually in Hell begging God to leave it – because that is the only place they would ever turn to, or recognise God as their sole lord.
 The Quran reports the rejectors confessing their faults and sins because they are in Hell:

 ‘We confess our sins, then is there any way to get out (of the Fire)?”
 (It will be said): “This is because, when Allah Alone was invoked (in worship, etc.) you disbelieved, but when partners were joined to Him, you believed!
 So the judgement is only with Allah, the Most High, the Most Great!”
 (Quran 40:10-12)